The Passions of Girls Aloud: Sarah (21 March 2008)

 Harding's aspiration was to play polo.
 During the show, Sarah trained in the United Kingdom and Argentina.

 Harding had a love of horseback riding, but her skills were "rusty".
 She learned the basics of polo while practicing in the UK.
 Whilst in Argentina, Harding was set to compete in a polo competition against a successful polo team, but due to weather issues, the match was cancelled and Harding flew back home.
 Luckily for her, a British polo competition was available for her to take part in.
 Harding completed her passion when she competed against some of the best polo players across the world during a British game.
-Band members Cole, Kimberley Walsh and Nadine Coyle came to support her.
+Band members Cole, Walsh and Nadine Coyle came to support her.

 During the game, Harding suffered from a lack of oxygen and fell off the horse.
 Although she did not sustain any major injuries, she insisted that she could not remember what had happened, causing her mentor and the coach to pull her out due to scares about her health if she continued.
 At first, Harding was distraught about this, but support from her fellow band members and family cheered her up, and she resolved not to give up and to try polo again in the future.

 Kimberley (28 March 2008)

 Walsh decided to audition for a West End production of Les Misérables.
 She trained in both London and New York City.

-Walsh met with a vocal coach in London, notorious for being difficult.
-She had less than a week to practice her audition.
+Walsh met with vocal coach Mary Hammond in London, notorious for being difficult.
+She had less than a week to practice for her audition, in which she sang Éponine's solo number "On My Own".
 The producers of the show cast her as a whore in the song "Lovely Ladies", and she would also perform an encore of "On My Own" in character.
-Walsh then flew to New York City to practice with a Broadway vocal coach, as well as a coach who helped her act through facial expressions and body language.
-Walsh returned to London for the show.
-She participated in a dress rehearsal with the rest of the cast, and had to perform "On My Own" in front of them.
+After flying to Los Angeles for two days for the "Call the Shots" video shoot, Walsh then flew to New York City to practice with Broadway vocal coach Liz Caplan, as well as meet Les Misérables Broadway coach Michael Pizarro who helped her act through facial expressions and body language.
+Walsh returned to London to rehearse for a week before the show, but the onset of jet lag combined with the intense vocal training strained her voice which led to rehearsals being halted two days before the show.
+On the morning of the show, Walsh participated in a dress rehearsal with the rest of the cast, and had to perform "On My Own" in front of them.
 On the night of the show, her family, Steven Ansell, and Cole came to watch her perform.

 Walsh stated in an interview with Metro that the experience was hard because "the range for musicals is huge and you have to sing everything clearly.
 I haven't used my upper register for years."